 You want to settle down long-termYou want to settle down long-term

-It’s pretty common for most people to spend their early-to-mid 20s zipping around different cities and counties in search of one they like best.
+It’s pretty common for most people to spend their early-to-mid 20s zipping around different cities and counties searching for one they like best.
 By their late 20s, early 30s, most are ready to settle and start thinking long-term.
 Homeownership suddenly takes center stage as the most pressing need and envious desire in a person’s mind.
 But before you start looking at online listings and calling real estate brokerages, take a step back and think about your long-term goals.
 Where are you now in your career?
 Are you looking to start a family?
 Could you see yourself staying in one place for 10+ years?
 Answering these questions should be one of the first things you do before embarking on a home purchase.

 You want to personalize your living space.You want to personalize your living space.